Synthia32/Synthia32/README.md

 (moderating) AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA by Desaxu/Nitrohine

-I used to own a server called Tanarchy, now i own a server called GHPCED.
+I used to own a server called Tanarchy, now i own a server called [GHPCED] Intensive Server Unit.